-Besides domestic trade, large volumes of P. cocincinus are reported in the international pet trade, which is considered as major threat to wild populations.
-Import of the species to Europe from Thailand is documented by dealer lists at least since 1975 (see Annex I Fig. 8).
-That time, prices were between 75 and 95 DM (today about 38 and 49 €) per individual.
-Nowadays, P. cocincinus is assessed as Endangered (EN) in the Red List of Thailand (Nabhitabhata and Chan-ard 2005) and there are almost no more exports from Thailand (UNEP-WCMC 2020).
+Import of the species to Europe from Thailand has been documented by dealer lists at least since 1975 (see Annex 1, Fig. 8).
+At that time, prices were between 75 and 95 DM (today about EUR 38 and 49) per individual.
+Nowadays, P. cocincinus is assessed as Endangered (EN) in the Red List of Thailand (Nabhitabhata and Chan-ard 2005) and there have been minimal exports from the country (150 live individuals were exported in 2012) (CITES Trade Database 2021).